2022–23 Luton Town F.C. season

 The 2022–23 season was the 137th season of competitive football and fourth consecutive season in the Championship played by Luton Town Football Club, a professional association football club based in Luton, Bedfordshire, England.
 Luton also competed in the FA Cup and EFL Cup.
 The season covers the period from 1 July 2022 to 30 June 2023.

 Background and pre-season

 Luton Town's pre-season programme began with an away friendly match against Hitchin Town before a week-long training camp in Slovenia, which included a friendly against Slovenian PrvaLiga club Bravo.
 After returning from Slovenia, Luton played a behind-closed-doors match against Gillingham at The Brache training ground, followed by friendlies away to Northampton Town and Peterborough United, and at home to West Ham United.
+An additional friendly was played against Arsenal on 21 December.